The Big Fresno Fair

 The Big Fresno Fair, founded in 1884, is an annual fair held at the Fresno County Fairgrounds.
 The Big Fresno Fair is managed by the 21st District Agricultural Association, an entity of the California Department of Food and Agriculture Division of Fairs & Expositions.
 It is the largest annual event in the San Joaquin Valley, attracting around 600,000 people each October during its twelve-day run featuring exhibits, a livestock show, live horse racing, musical entertainment, educational programs and more.
-The Fair provides a link between urban and rural California, serving as a tool to educate visitors on the region's rich agricultural industry.
-The mission of The Big Fresno Fair is to "Educate, Celebrate and Have Fun."
+The Fair serves as a bridge between urban and rural California, educating visitors about the region's vibrant agricultural industry.
+Its mission is to "Educate, Celebrate and Have Fun".